demisto/content/Packs/MicrosoftGraphListener/Integrations/MicrosoftGraphListener/README.md

-<p>Microsoft Graph allows Demisto authorized access to a user's Outlook mail data in a personal or organization account.
+<p>Microsoft Graph allows Cortex XSOAR authorized access to a user's Outlook mail data in a personal or organization account.
 This integration was tested with version 1.0 of Microsoft Graph Mail Single User.</p>
 <h2>Use Cases</h2>
 <ul>
 <li>Monitor a specific email account and create incidents from incoming emails to the defined folder.</li>